 You also have the option of taking sedan taxis which can be shared with other people or hired privately.
 If shared, you can expect to pay around 20 GEL per person for a direct drop.
 If you want to stop along the way, the driver might ask for 25 GEL for each person.
 Some people find this option more comfortable.
 In high season, there’ll be many people to share with if you’re travelling alone and don’t want to pay for the whole vehicle.

 A final option is the ‘sightseeing marshrutka’ which service mostly tourists.
-These vans also leave from Didube and are a good option if you’re planning on staying the night in Stepantsminda and have the time to explore the sights along the highway to Kazbegi.
+These vans also leave from Didube and are a good option if you’re planning on staying the night in Stepantsminda and have the time to explore the sights along the way to Kazbegi.
 These vans leave when full and cost 20 GEL (AU$10) per person.
-They make 20-minute stops at each Ananuri Fortress and Russian-Georgian Friendship Monument.
+They make 20-minute stops at each of the Ananuri Fortress and Russian-Georgian Friendship Monument.
 I chose this option and I’m glad I did.
-Although it’s double the price of a direct trip, the stops are worth your time and money.
+Although it’s double the price of a direct trip, the stops are worth your extra time and money.

 Stepantsminda to the Gergeti Trinity Church

 Once you’ve arrived in Stepantsminda, taxis are waiting to take people up to the Gergeti Trinity Church.
 If you’re in a hurry, then you can pay 15 GEL (AU$8) per person for a seat in an off-road taxi up to the church and back again with a brief wait at the church itself.

 To return from Kazbegi to Tbilisi, head back to the main street of Stepantsminda where the marshrutka originally dropped you.
 They have regular departures almost hourly heading back to Tbilisi.
 They cost 10 GEL (AU$5) per seat and will drop you at Didube Station.